0xkylm/0xkylm.github.io/content/posts/OffensiveLLVM.md

 As you can see, the constants have been modified

 ### **The Encryption/Decryption Process in Depth**

-So let's explain the real passes.
-First, the objective is to find every string in our code, encrypt it at compile time, and use a simple stub to decrypt and re-encrypt the strings at each use.
+Now let's see some real passes.
+The first one is to find every string in our code, encrypt it at compile time and add a simple stub that will decrypt and encrypt back the string during runtime, when the string is "used".

-First, we will only do this for C, because strings in C are very simple: bytes (char) with a string terminator ('\0').
+We will only do this for C because, C-strings are very simple: bytes (char) with a null-byte terminator ('\0').

-We can find every string using this:
+We can find every string using the following code:

 ```cpp
 std::vector<StringUsage> FindAllStringUsages(Function &F) {